Right Heart Catheterization

 - Your doctor will place an introducer sheath (a slightly larger, hollow tube) into your vein first, and will then insert the PA catheter through the introducer.
 You may feel some pressure as the introducer is placed.
 Once the PA catheter is in place, your heart pressures will be measured.

-- Intravenous heart medications may also be given to evaluate your heart's response.
-It may take about 30 minutes to monitor your heart's response to the medications.
+- Intravenous heart medicine may also be given to evaluate your heart's response.
+It may take about 30 minutes to monitor your heart's response to the medicine.

-- Once all the necessary information has been obtained, your medical team will remove the catheter and introducer, unless they decide you need additional monitoring in the ICU.
+- Once your doctor obtains all the information he or she needs, your medical team will remove the catheter and introducer, unless they decide you need additional monitoring in the ICU.

-If your neck vein was used (most commonly), you will be allowed to sit up comfortably.
-If your groin was used for the procedure, you will have to lie flat in bed for a few hours so the puncture site can heal properly.
+If your neck vein was used (most common), you can sit up comfortably.
+If a groin vein was used for the procedure, you will have to lie flat in bed for a few hours so the puncture site can heal properly.

 You can eat and drink normally after the procedure.
-The nurse will monitor the insertion site for bleeding and check your blood pressure, heart rate, and breathing while you recover.
-Let the nurse know if you have any chest pain or difficulty breathing.
+The nurse will watch the insertion site for bleeding and check your blood pressure, heart rate, and breathing while you recover.
+Let the nurse know if you have any chest pain or trouble breathing.

-Your doctor will discuss the findings of the right-heart catheterization and plans for treatment, if needed.
+Your healthcare provider will discuss the findings of the right-heart cath and plans for treatment, if needed.
 Most of the time, you will be able to go home a few hours after the procedure.

-Once at home, you should monitor the insertion site for bleeding, unusual pain, swelling, and abnormal discoloration or temperature change at or near the insertion site.
+Once at home, watch the insertion site for bleeding, unusual pain, swelling, and abnormal discoloration or temperature change at or near the insertion site.
 A small bruise is normal.
-If you notice a constant or large amount of blood at the site that cannot be contained with a small bandage, or dressing, notify your healthcare provider.
+If you notice a constant or large amount of blood at the site that cannot be contained with a small bandage, or dressing, call your healthcare provider.

 It will be important to keep the insertion site clean and dry.
 Your healthcare provider will give you specific bathing instructions.

-You may be advised not to participate in any strenuous activities.
-Your healthcare provider will instruct you about when you can return to work and resume normal activities.
+Your doctor may advise you not to do any strenuous activities.
+He or she will tell you when you can return to work and resume normal activities.